 - 1. Read the theory and equipment sections. - 2.
+Pump down the spectrometer.
+The pressure should be less than 100 microns after a minute.
+Check that no radioactive sources (from adjacent experiments) are nearby. - 3.
 Predict the direction of the magnetic field to bend electrons from the source to the detector and connect the power leads accordingly.
-Set the current to about 0.25 amp. - 3.
+Set the current to about 0.25 amp. - 4.
 Calibrate the Hall Probe by using the internal calibration adjustment. (see Instructor) Insert the Hall probe into the probe port and plot the field B in Tesla against the current I. Take care not to strain the probe-clamp it in position-don't let it hang by its delicate probe.
 Remember to rotate the probe to find the maximum reading and also to allow for magnet hysteresis by always increasing I towards its measured value.
-(1 Tesla = 10,000 Gauss)
+(1 Tesla = 10,000 Gauss) - 5.

-- 4. Pump down the spectrometer.
-The pressure should be less than 100 microns after a minute.
-Check that no radioactive sources (from adjacent experiments) are nearby. - 5.
 Set the current to about 0.25 Amp and measure the counting rate for various high voltages from 400 volts up to 700 volts (but not beyond).
 This data should show a plateau.
 Select a high voltage at the center of the plateau and use it for all following measurements. - 6.
 Measure the counting rate A(I) for various currents from 0 up to 0.90 Amps.
-Remember that the standard deviation expected on N counts is $\sqrt{N}$ . - 7.
+Remember that the standard deviation expected on N counts is \sqrt{N} . - 7.
 Plot the counting rates A(I) against the current I. - 8.
-Identify the critical regions of $E{\text{max}}$ and the conversion line.
+Identify the critical regions of E{max} and the conversion line.
 Take additional measurements in these regions in order to define them more accurately. - 9.
 Measure the counting rate at 0.9 amps carefully, regard it as a background and subtract it from the other rates. - 10.
 Assume the Hall Probe is linear, $c = 2.9979 \times 10^8$ m/sec and use the given value of r.
 Calculate pc/e = Brc for each current I. - 11.
 Calculate the energy (in keV) of the internal conversion peak from the observed momentum p by using the value of Brc for the peak and the electron rest mass $E_0 = 511003$ eV.
 Then calculate:

-$$E = \sqrt{E_0^2 + (Brc)^2 - E_0}$$
+$$E = \sqrt{E_0^2 + (Brc)^2} - E_0.$$